0 / 0

 • Data quality definition: Lists the name of the applied data quality definition.

 • Bound to column: Lists the name of each bound column.
 If this metric is selected, one output record is written for each column in a data quality definition.
 Thus, more than one output record might be written for an individual input record.
-The content of the output records for different columns of the same data quality definition varies only for these metric for each individual input record: Data quality definition, Bound to column, and maybe Passing rules, Failing rules, Percent passing rules, and Percent failing rules
+The content of the output records for different columns of the same data quality definition varies only for these metrics for each individual input record: Data quality definition, Bound to column, and maybe Passing rules, Failing rules, Percent passing rules, and Percent failing rules

 This metric is not available for rules with externally managed bindings.
 Also, you can use this metric only in combination with the Data quality definition metric.